Deborah Jeane Palfrey: Palfrey's customer list

 On July 9, 2007, Palfrey released the supposed entirety of her phone records for public viewing and downloading on the Internet in TIFF format though days prior to this her civil attorney, Montgomery Blair Sibley, had dispatched 54 CD-ROM copies to researchers, activists, and journalists.

 2016 Presidential Election

-Montgomery Blair Sibley, Palfrey's former attorney, claims to have her phone records and that they are relevant to the 2016 presidential election.
-In April 2016, the U.S. Supreme Court denied the request to lift a lower court order, in place since 2007, that bars Sibley from releasing any information about her records.
+Montgomery Blair Sibley, Palfrey's former attorney, claimed her phone records were relevant to the 2016 presidential election.
+In April 2016, the U.S. Supreme Court denied the request to lift a lower court order, made by then-DC Chief Judge of the United States Court of Appeals for the District of Columbia Circuit on Merrick Garland, in place since 2007, that bars Sibley from releasing any information about her records.